 In general, you must be able to prove that you live in the state of Tennessee year-round and intend to make it your home for the foreseeable future, regardless of your academic status.
-You must be able to prove intent and domicile by completing our Undergraduate Residency Application process and providing the appropriate supplemental documentation.
-Our trained in-state classification officers will review your application and render a decision based on the information you have provided.
+You must be able to prove intent and domicile by providing the appropriate supplemental documentation.